sahandnayebaziz/dev-blog-posts/posts/23-11-25 The Frustration of Apple News.md

 ## TABLES OF CONTENTS

-Here's the table of contents from that same issue of Vogue:
+Here's the table of contents from that same issue of *Vogue*:

 ![It's not that creative, but we do get a big photo from one of the big features and teaser summaries for the smaller stories.](https://assets.sahandnayebaziz.org/the-frustration-of-apple-news-plus/magazine-TOC.jpg)